-This year’s 31st Annual Creole Tomato Festival will be on Saturday, June 10 and Sunday, June 11 in the historic French Market Festival hours are 8:00 a.m. - 5:00 p.m.
+This Creole Tomato Festival, which takes place every year, is held in the historic French Market.
+This year’s festival will take place June 8 -9.
+Festival hours are 10:00 a.m. - 7:00 p.m.
 Admission is FREE and open to the public.

-For 31 years, the Creole Tomato Festival has celebrated this unique Louisiana vegetable, which adds so much to so many local recipes.
-The festival is beloved by locals and visitors alike for its quaint and quirky traditions, such as life-sized tomatoes strolling the grounds handing out tomato shaped fans, and the auctioning off of the first tomatoes of the season to local chefs.
+The Creole Tomato Festival, designed purely to hail this unique Louisiana vegetable, has been celebrated for over 30 years.
+The creole tomato is so highly valued because it is a local staple that adds so much flare to so many local recipes.
+You will find both locals and visitors frequenting this, somewhat eccentric, event.
+Here you will find life-sized tomatoes strolling the grounds handing out tomato shaped fans, and the first tomatoes of the season will be auctioned off to local chefs.

 Along with the regular Farmers Market vendors, Ben & Ben Becnel's will sell tomatoes and produce near the Louisiana Cookin' Culinary Stage at Governor Nicholls.
 The festival uses Becnel's tomatoes for the Creole Tomato Eating Contest and for the festival cooking demonstrations.

 For more ideas on things to do in New Orleans, scroll through the posts below!